sageserpent-open/kineticMerge/documents/designNotes/blindAlleys.md

 see [actinium](https://github.com/sageserpent-open/actinium).

-It worked after a fashion - although Hamming Walls were a real concern for the model problem and were likely occurring in the determination of optimal matches by `CodeMotionAnalysis`.
+It worked after a fashion - although Hamming Walls were a real concern for the model problem and were likely occurring in the determination of optimal matches by `SectionedCode`.

 Here's
 the [original plan to use a genetic algorithm](https://github.com/sageserpent-open/kineticMerge/issues/19#issuecomment-1806822492),